 This is when I saw the fabric, with these powdery and sweet prints on a dark blue background, that I knew it was created to make this sort of jacket.
 I just fell in love with this miserable fabric roll found in a corner of Fabric Land in London.
 I was so happy to find it, and assuming there was very few left, I told the sales person “I’d like 3 meters of it”!
 There was only 2m left!

 The fabric was very slippery, so in order to cut the pattern pieces while maintaining the fabric, I took all books from my bookcase (ok, just 4)!

 Nothing to comment on the pattern, the instructions were pretty clear.
-This is only the curved edge band of the kimono that took quite some time and I think is the most difficult part of the garment.
+This is only the curved edge band of the jacket that took quite some time and I think is the most difficult part of the garment.

 I am absolutely FAN of the outcome, in terms of colour, fabric, shape, style…everything basically!
-This Kimono is so versatile that you can wear it in a cosy version with some jeans and a simple top, or with a classy dress for a “chic” version.
+This kimono inspired jacket is so versatile that you can wear it in a cosy version with some jeans and a simple top, or with a classy dress for a “chic” version.
 Not so sure how to wear it in my everyday style, but maybe I need to dig out something.
 And you, how would you wear it?

-I have some fabric left, and I’m planning to make another kimono out of it, this time with version B, and for a friend’s birthday!
+I have some fabric left, and I’m planning to make another kimono jacket out of it, this time with version B, and for a friend’s birthday!
 It’s a good plan for a gift, in addition of being a gorgeous garment, you don’t need to worry too much about the fitting.